Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Matching and Vertex Cover, Simple Approximations

-As a first step, we show that $\yideal_v$ is close to $\yMPC_v$ in the first iteration of a phase. \begin{lemma} Let iteration $\tstar$ be the first iteration of a phase, and let $v$ be an active vertex by iteration $\tstar$.
+As a first step, we show that $\diff(v, \cdot)$ and $\difflocal(v, \cdot)$ are small in the first iteration of a phase. \begin{lemma} Let iteration $\tstar$ be the first iteration of a phase, and let $v$ be an active vertex by iteration $\tstar$.
 Then, w.h.p.

 Furthermore, $\diff(v, \tstar) = 0$ with certainty. \end{lemma} \begin{proof} To argue that $\diff(v, \tstar) = 0$ it suffices to observe that, at the beginning of a phase, edge-weights in $\MPCsimul$ and $\LocalRand$ coincide.